Perturbation of eigenvalues of the Klein-Gordon operators: Applications

 and choose \(\beta = 0\) Then our relevant bound \eqref{deltaAbc} has \(c =\epsilon\) and \(b = \alpha\), so \eqref{kappacb} gives

 whereas the exact formula gives, for \(\epsilon\) small\footnote{We consider positive eigenvalues and omit their subscripts and superscripts.},

 which is absolutely smaller by the factor

 which varies from zero to \(3/4\).
 Our estimate is poor at small alphas and no wonder because at \(\alpha = 0\) the change of the eigenvalues is quadratically small and ours is, by its nature, a 'first order estimate'.
 To capture such behaviours other methods will be needed.
+This will be considered in a forthcoming paper.

 Anyhow since the bound \(\|VU^{-1}\| < 1\) has shown to be sharp there is no need of considering 'shifted bounds' as in A.3.